chebfun/chebsite/docs/functions/chebfun2v/chebfun2v.md

 chebfun2v is both a directory and a function.

-  <span class="helptopic">chebfun2v</span> Class constructor for <span class="helptopic">chebfun2v</span> objects
+ <span class="helptopic">chebfun2v</span>   Class constructor for <span class="helptopic">chebfun2v</span> objects.

-  <span class="helptopic">chebfun2v</span>(F,G) constructs a <span class="helptopic">chebfun2v</span> with two components from the function handles F
+  <span class="helptopic">chebfun2v</span>(F,G) constructs a <span class="helptopic">chebfun2v</span> with two components from the function
-  and G.  F and G can also be CHEBFUN2 objects or any other object that the CHEBFUN2 constructor accepts.
+  handles F and G.  F and G can also be CHEBFUN2 objects or any other object that the CHEBFUN2 constructor accepts.
 Each component is represented as a CHEBFUN2.

   <span class="helptopic">chebfun2v</span>(F,G,H) constructs a <span class="helptopic">chebfun2v</span> with three components from the
   function handles F, G, and H.  F, G, and H can also be CHEBFUN2 objects